Paper-Proof/paperproof/CONTRIBUTING.md

 and restart vscode (literally - quit it fully, and open it again).

+*ATTENTION: if paperproof webview doesn't respond to `.postMessage(...)` calls, AND you have the OUTPUT pane open - close it, and it should start working.
+It's just some weird vscode glitch.*

 ## Reloading `/lean`

 If you change something in the `/lean` folder, then go to the file where you're checking your code, usually it's `Examples.lean`, and run **Cmd+Shift+P** `> Lean 4: Refresh File Dependencies`.